kailash-manasarovar/statement/docs/timeline/2024/october.md

 - Another afternoon I'm walking back to my house up Carrer Furs.
 - Outside on the same bench is a man I know with a woman I recognize.
-- He is one of the British casual-work teachers that would come and work for LinguaLogic at their summer school and I met him in 2008 or so.
+- He is one of the British casual-work English teachers that would come and work for LinguaLogic at their summer school and I met him in 2008 or so.
 - An unsavory person, something off about him reminded me of Matthew Diamond.
 He seems to seethe, visually and vocally.
 - Martin, maybe.
 - Anyway, there he was on the bench with this woman who reminded me a little bit of Marie Carmen from the TLC academy.